temporalio/cli/temporalcli/commandsmd/commands.md

     - `ClosedWorkflowsOnly`: the Build ID does not have open workflows, and is not reachable by new workflows, but MAY have closed workflows within the namespace retention period.
     - `Unreachable`: indicates that this Build ID is not used for new executions, nor has been used by any existing execution within the retention period.

+Task reachability is eventually consistent; there may be a delay until it converges to the most accurate value but it is designed in a way to take the more conservative side until it converges.
+For example, `Reachable` is more conservative than `ClosedWorkflowsOnly`.

+There is a non-trivial cost of computing task reachability, use the flag `--report-reachability` to enable it.

 This command also provides [poller](/application-development/worker-performance#poller-count) information for a given [Task Queue](/concepts/what-is-a-task-queue).